 Source: BP Statistical Review of World Energy.

 The geographical imbalance in oil reserves is similar to production.
-From a long-term perspective, OPEC countries account for the bulk of oil reserves.
-Saudi Arabia alone had about 25% of all the world’s oil reserves until recently, but changes in the evaluation of oil reserves have tremendously increased the share of Venezuelan and Canadian reserves.
+From a long-term perspective, OPEC countries account for most oil reserves.
+Saudi Arabia alone had about 25% of the world’s oil reserves until recently.
+Still, changes in the evaluation of oil reserves have tremendously increased the share of Venezuelan and Canadian reserves.
 Due to increased oil prices and improved extraction technologies, Canadian tar sands have become economically recoverable, thus being counted as official reserves.
-Questions remain about to what extent these reserves are economically recoverable and if a cost-effective way is set, this will go a long way to extend the availability of petroleum on global markets.
+Questions remain about to what extent these reserves are economically recoverable.
+If a cost-effective way is set, this will go a long way to extend the availability of petroleum on global markets.
 Furthermore, it may take a long time at the current consumption level for OPEC to run out of oil reserves.
 In recent years, the United States has also experienced a substantial increase in its reserves due to the inclusion of shale oil.
 No European country, except Norway, has significant oil reserves.

-There are concerns about the high level of concentration of reserves in Saudi Arabia and the “creative accounting” estimates of oil reserves.
-95% of the Saudi oil comes from six major fields discovered between 1940 and 1967.
+There are concerns about the high concentration of reserves in Saudi Arabia and the “creative accounting” estimates of oil reserves.
+95% of Saudi oil comes from six major fields discovered between 1940 and 1967.
 The Ghawar field alone produces 60% of this total.
 It was discovered in 1948 and put into production in 1951.
-By 2009, it produced 5 million barrels per day, but large amounts of water need to be injected to maintain the output of the field.
-As such, this field is likely to be at the end of its production cycle and its output may decline substantially in the coming years.
+By 2009, it produced 5 million barrels per day, but large amounts of water needed to be injected to maintain the field’s output.
+As such, this field is likely to be at the end of its production cycle, and its output may decline substantially in the coming years.